opensearch-project/documentation-website/_security/multi-tenancy/dynamic-config.md

 * In the **Tenants** field, you can enable or disable private tenants for users.
 By default the check box is selected and the feature is enabled.
 * In the **Default tenant** field, use the dropdown menu to select a default tenant.
 The menu includes Global, Private, and any other custom tenants that are available to users.

-After making selections, select **Save** in the lower right corner of the window.
+After making selections, select **Save changes** in the lower right corner of the window.
 The changes are implemented dynamically.

 ## Configuring multi-tenancy with the REST API